kiboschool/tk-web-foundations/src/lessons/try-kibo-onboarding.md

 ### 2. Join Try Kibo discord server
 - If you already have a Discord account, [log in to Discord](https://discord.com/login).
 Otherwise, create a Discord account then check your email to verify your account.
 Be sure to check your spam folder if you don't see the email
 - Click here to join the Kibo School Discord server: **[https://discord.gg/52vqK7ZYaJ](https://discord.gg/52vqK7ZYaJ).**
 - As you join the discord server, you will get a prompt asking what class and squad you are in.
-You should already know this if you have done the above.
+You should already know this if you have done #1 above.
 Select the appropriate options and click “finish”

 ### 3. Update your Discord profile